What are stress and anxiety?

 Stress and anxiety are not always bad.
 In the short term, they can help you overcome a challenge or dangerous situation.
 Examples of everyday stress and anxiety include worrying about finding a job, feeling nervous before a big test, or being embarrassed in certain social situations.
 If we did not experience some anxiety we might not be motivated to do things that we need to do (for instance, studying for that big test!).

 However, if stress and anxiety begin interfering with your daily life, it may indicate a more serious issue.
-If you are avoiding situations due to irrational fears, constantly worrying, or anxious about a traumatic event weeks after it happened, it may be time to seek help.
+If you are avoiding situations due to irrational fears, constantly worrying, or severe anxiety about a traumatic event weeks after it happened, it may be time to seek help.

 Stress and anxiety can produce both physical and psychological symptoms.
 People experience stress and anxiety differently.
 Common physical symptoms include: